moliver28/research-handbook/content/handbook/enterprise-data/platform/tableau/_index.md

 The top-level folders in our Tableau Project, and their corresponding levels of governance, include:

 - `Development`: content in this folder intentionally includes no governance, in order to enable users to quickly prototype.
 As such it should be considered to be sandbox content.
-- `Production`: content in this folder has been reviewed and approved by sub-project leader(s) as well as project leader(s).
-This is the highest level of certification for Tableau content.
+- `Production`: The Tableau Production folder environment is a designated area where validated, high-quality content is published and accessible to end users for business-critical reporting.
+Content in this folder has been reviewed and approved by Project Leaders.
 - `Resources`: content in this folder includes workbook templates and certified data sources that can be used in workbook development

 <details markdown=1>